 After leaving our houseboat in the morning, we cross tiny streets to our accommodation in the middle of the backwaters near the ancient backwater town of Allepey.
 The place invites you to a relaxing Ayurveda massage.
-(Overnight in Lake Canopy) B/L/D
+(Overnight in hotel) B/L/D

 Day 13 Allepey to Marari Beach 30 km

 Along a small coastal road we drive to our resort on the beautiful Marari beach.
 We enjoy the afternoon on the beach and can also take advantage of the Ayurveda offer.
 (Overnight in resort B-/-)